green-panther/event_rust/README.md

-# Event - Async IO
+# Event - Async IO similar to libevent

 Event is a lightweight IO library for Rust with a focus on adding as little overhead as possible over the OS abstractions.